 The practice of praying novenas arose in very ancient times in the Church.
 Novenas are often part of our devotion to saints, where we ask a saint or a holy person who is deceased for his or her intercession for a specific need.
 Novenas may be prayed during private prayer, and they may also be prayed in groups.
 Praying a novena is a way to receive God’s grace and to deepen your spiritual life.
 Praying novenas as a family is a way to strengthen to faith of your family members and help them to grow in their relationships with Christ.
 This page has some of the novenas commonly used at Epiphany parish.

-- Novena to the Magi in Anticipation of the Epiphany (prayed for the 9 days in advance of the Solemnity of the Epiphany, Dec 26, 2015 - Jan 3, 2016).
+- Novena to the Magi in Anticipation of the Epiphany (prayed for the 9 days in advance of the vigil of the Solemnity of the Epiphany, Dec 27 2019 -- Jan 4 2020

 - Novena to Fr.
 Stanley Rother for the healing of someone who is gravely ill (prayed at any time on behalf of the ill)